Our experts are here to help

 Just like any other electrical component, circuit breakers have a limited lifespan and are subject to wear and tear over time.
 The average life expectancy of a circuit breaker is between 30 and 40 years, but this can vary depending on factors such as the quality of the breaker, the frequency of use, and the environment in which it operates.
 Exposure to high temperatures, moisture, and dust can all contribute to the premature aging of a circuit breaker.

 As circuit breakers age, they may exhibit signs of wear, such as discolouration, corrosion, or physical damage.
-These indicators suggest that the breaker may no longer be functioning optimally, increasing the risk of electrical hazards.
-An aging breaker may fail to trip when necessary, leading to overheating or even electrical fires.
+These indicators suggest that the breaker may no longer function optimally, increasing the risk of electrical hazards.
+An aging breaker may fail to trip when necessary, leading to overheating or electrical fires.

 To ensure the safety and reliability of your electrical system, it’s crucial to have your circuit breaker panel regularly inspected by a licensed electrician.
 They can assess the condition of your breakers and identify any that may need replacement due to age or wear.
 Proactively replacing outdated or worn-out circuit breakers can prevent potential electrical problems and keep your home safe.